httpwg/wg-materials/ietf102/minutes.md

 Roy Fielding: The history of the drafts can be seen for the last 15 years in github.
 There are a set of diffs of the changes to HTTP core.

-mcmanus:  I appreciate all the work that went into this reoganization.
+mcmanus:  I appreciate all the work that went into this reorganization.

 mnot: The overall structure is good, and can be tweaked as we go along.